Steps for Developing a School Traffic Safety Plan

 - Relook at issues (at least annually) to see how things are working.
 It might require repeating observations of parent drop-off / pick-up behavior.

-- If problems are beginning to arise again, plan to REINFORCE EDUCATIONAL AND ENFORCEMENT EFFORTS TO PARENTS.
+- If problems are beginning to arise again, plan to reinforce educational and enforcement efforts to parents or consider engineering or facility changes.